-Not long ago, many people found the idea of parasites living inside humans to be shocking and unbelievable.
-There is a common misperception that parasites only exist in tropical countries or third-world countries with poor sanitation.
+People often find the idea of parasites living inside the human body to be shocking or unbelievable.
+There is also a common misperception that parasites only exist in tropical countries or in undeveloped countries with poor sanitation.
 The truth is, however, that parasites not only exist in America and other developed countries, but are thriving in a large sector of the population.

 What Are Parasites?